 Leave a comment

-I Found God today learning more about Our Lady of Fatima.
+I Found God today in photos of extraordinary people.

 Leave a comment

-I Found God today in the interesting happenings at the mall.
+I Found God today in a clearer view.

 Leave a comment